MunKeat/cs4224f-cassandra/README.md

 The code uses Python (Python 2.7.5), or more specifically, DataStax Python Driver for Apache Cassandra

-Please ensure that you have the `virtualenv` and `pip` packages installed.

-Please also ensure that you have [downloaded the dataset](http://www.comp.nus.edu.sg/~cs4224/4224-project-files.zip)

-Please take note of the file path for your `cqlsh` - you will need to confirm the file path for `cqlsh`

-Additionally, please ensure that all the nodes have `cassandra` running.

-We will also assume that you are using a Linux-based system, or at least have access to a Linux-based terminal
+We will assume that you are using a Linux-based system, or at least have access to a Linux-based terminal

 In summary, ensure the following:

-* pip (Python package)
 * virtualenv (Python package)
 * File path for `cqlsh`
 * `cassandra` running on all nodes